lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 05:37 PM)_

 > ...
-I’m sorry for your loss...
+I'm sorry for your loss...

 _Iris pats Emmett's shoulder._

 **Jelsafan0** _(03-Sep-18 05:40 PM)_

-t!8ball Does Iris drop Emmett by mistake and then find Concussion-B-Gone in Seth’s hat?
+t!8ball Does Iris drop Emmett by mistake and then find Concussion-B-Gone in Seth's hat?

 **Tatsumaki** _(03-Sep-18 05:40 PM)_